O-X-L/docs/en/waf/1_intro.rst

   In such cases I always remember the sentence: :code:`Never implement your own encryption algorithm.
 You might think its safe - but I can assure you - it's not!` (`from Cryptography Lectures <https://www.youtube.com/watch?v=2aHkqB2-46k&list=PL2jrku-ebl3H50FiEPr4erSJiJHURM9BX>`_)

-  WAF solutions have staff that is specialized in developing for this use-case.
+  WAF-solution providers have staff that is specialized in developing for this use-case.

   Your developers might know about `OWASP <https://www.cloudflare.com/learning/security/threats/owasp-top-10/>`_ and have good experience developing secure code, but a WAF has to have a broad toolset like (at least) :code:`DDOS protection`, :code:`Detect and Block common attacks via SQLi/XSS/CSRF/SSRF/...`, :code:`Blocking by IP and ASN/ISP` and :code:`Bot detection and handling`.